 Of all shoulder injuries sustained while skiing, more than 50% are dislocations.
 While a dislocation itself can typically be speedily resolved, in many cases damage is done that can increase the chances of a repeat incident.
 You may even end up with chronic shoulder instability!

-At the Institute for Arthroscopy & Sports Medicine (IASM) in San Francisco, California, Dr. Jeffrey Halbrecht treats all types of skiing injuries, including shoulder dislocations and shoulder instability.
+At the Institute for Arthroscopy & Sports Medicine (IASM), San Francisco sports medicine doctor, Dr. Jeffrey Halbrecht and Dr. Ephraim Dickinson treat all types of skiing injuries, including shoulder instability and shoulder dislocation.

 The most common type of dislocation is an anterior dislocation, which means the shoulder pops out of place towards the front.
 The second most common is a multidirectional dislocation which usually results in the ligaments being loosened in two or more directions.
 Once any type of dislocation has occurred, recurrences are likely, and the shoulder can easily become unstable.